Which Plants Can I Grow In San Jose?

 Ficus Benjamina Midnight Braid (Ficus benjamina): Also known as weeping fig, this plant does well outside so long as it's kept out of direct sunlight and given temperatures above 70⁰F.
 Needing only low water, they do prefer higher humidity for best results.
 This tree's slender, braided trunk and dark green leaves are striking, great for any space!

 Fruit trees are ready to deliver in San Jose!
 A delicious harvest of tasty treats is just a growing season away for you if you're looking to incorporate them in your garden.
-Give some of these a look:
+Give some of these a look for gardens in San Jose:

 - Jackfruit Tree